BjRo/bjro.github.io/_posts/2018-10-21-per-aspera-ad-astra.md

 At the time `GraphQL` was still fairly new and certainly not such a hot topic as it is today.
 It was just me in the beginning.
 Not a single line of code was yet written.
 No clue what programming language we would use.
 All I knew back then was what I wanted to achieve and that `GraphQL` could be an important piece to the puzzle to get there.
-And one suspicioun: That the organisational impact of `GraphQL` might be on a different scale, compared to other technologies I had used before.
+And one suspicion: That the organisational impact of `GraphQL` might be on a different scale, compared to other technologies I had used before.

 Today more than 45 engineers have contributed to `XING One`, our `GraphQL` to `REST` proxy.
 It's not yet powering all of our products but some of the more important ones.
 It's also on the verge of becoming "the way to build things" at XING.